LinaYorda/OSINTko/README.md

 # A note on Python scripts: Kali is retiring pip install

-In the [blog post](https://www.kali.org/blog/python-externally-managed/) from 6th of July this year, Kali Linux distro developers announced that Python packages outside the package manager should be in the future insalled in a virtual environment.
+In the [blog post](https://www.kali.org/blog/python-externally-managed/) from 6th of July this year, Kali Linux distro developers announced that Python packages outside the package manager should be in the future installed in a virtual environment.
 Though pip install still works, it wont be for too long.
 With the next Python3.12, Kali will officially retire it.

 # Feedback